D-Typing/ICT171-VPNProject/Documentation.md

 Check the site is running with this command:
 `sudo systemctl status vpnsite`

+**NOTE:** It still will not be able to run yet as it is currently only connected to the loopback address.

 # Domain Creation #

 #### Step One ####